869 Jōgan earthquake

-The 869 Jōgan earthquake (貞観地震, Jōgan jishin) and its associated tsunami struck the area around Sendai in the northern part of Honshu on 9 July 869 (the 26th day of the 5th month in the 11th year of Jōgan).
-The earthquake had an estimated magnitude of at least 8.4 on the moment magnitude scale, but may have been as high as 9.0, similar to the 2011 Tōhoku earthquake and tsunami.
+The 869 Jōgan earthquake (貞観地震, Jōgan jishin) and its associated tsunami struck the area around Sendai in the northern part of Honshu on 9 July 869 (the 26th day of the 5th month in the 11th year of Jōgan; or 13 July 869).
+The earthquake had an estimated magnitude of at least 8.6 on the moment magnitude scale, but may have been as high as 9.0, similar to the 2011 Tōhoku earthquake and tsunami.
 The tsunami caused widespread flooding of the Sendai plain.
 In 2001, researchers identified sand deposits in a trench more than 4.5 km from the coast as coming from this tsunami.

 Name

 In Japan this earthquake is commonly called "Jōgan Jishin" (貞観地震).
 Jōgan is the Japanese era name for the period from 859 to 877 AD.
 But during the era other large earthquakes also occurred in Japan, so the name of the geographic epicenter and the anno domini year number when the quake occurred are sometimes added.
 Sanriku in this context is a name roughly corresponding to the Pacific front northeastern coastal area of Honshu island.
 The Japanese history text, Nihon Sandai Jitsuroku which was compiled in 901, recorded the 869 earthquake and tsunami of Mutsu Province.